surgical-vision/Chain-of-Gesture/README.md

 ```

 ### Prediction postprocessing
-Besides results at frame level, to ensure an explicit and fair comparison with the state-of-the-art work on surgical error detection (https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9812034), we follow its evaluation protocol to generate window-level metrics.
+Besides results at frame level, to ensure an explicit and fair comparison with the state-of-the-art work on [surgical error detection](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9812034), we follow its evaluation protocol to generate window-level metrics.
 Specifically, we apply a 2-second sliding window with a 1.2second stride to the frame-level predictive labels.
 Within each window, we average the predictions and binarize them using a threshold of 0.5 to generate the window-level predictive labels.

 ### Ablation study

-You can run some ablation studies in [Ablation](./ablation_hyp.sh) to find better hyperparameters.
+You can run some ablation studies in [ablation_hyp.sh](./ablation_hyp.sh) to find better hyperparameters.
 And find every module like MSTR, GVR in [models.py](models.py).

 ## Results